RemyKaloustian/My-Webois/server/README.md

-# Server side of PartyTableInMyEzFridge
+# Server side of WebBois

 ## Requirements